 Maximum lot coverage by permanent structures shall be 5% of the lot area.

-S 212-55 Design standards.
+§ 212-55 Design standards.

-In the event of any conflict between the provisions of this S 212-55 and other provisions of this chapter, the provisions of this section shall prevail.
+In the event of any conflict between the provisions of this § 212-55 and other provisions of this chapter, the provisions of this section shall prevail.

 A. Stream and wetland setbacks.

-Perennial and intermittent streams and wetlands are prominent features of the Conservation Zone, and the condition of these hevater bodies directly affects the health of Cayuga Lake and the fauna that depend on the water for sustenance.
+Perennial and intermittent streams and wetlands are prominent features of the Conservation Zone, and the condition of these water bodies directly affects the health of Cayuga Lake and the fauna that depend on the water for sustenance.
 As such, it is the intent of these Conservation Zone regulations to ensure the continued preservation and health of these many Cayuga Lake water resources for current and future generations.
-(Sees 212-124 Standards for buffer areas).
+(See§ 212-124 Standards for buffer areas).

 For the purposes of this section, wetlands are defined by both state, federal and local governing regulations.
 Buffer areas apply to federal and locally protected wetlands greater than 0.1 acre and all state wetlands.

-No buildings, structures, paved areas, or storage of construction equipment or machinery shall be located within the following buffer areas: 50 finear feet of the bank of any perennial or intermittent stream and 100 feet of any wetland.
+No buildings, structures, paved areas, or storage of construction equipment or machinery shall be located within the following buffer areas: 50 linear feet of the bank of any perennial or intermittent stream and 100 feet of any wetland.
 These buffer areas may be increased by up to 50% should the Planning Board determine that such an increase is necessary to protect water quality or to minimize the impacts of erosion and sedimentation.

 During the site plan approval process where there is evidence of a wetland, the Planning Board may require a wetland delineation study to determine the exact boundaries and to evaluate potential impacts of development on said wetland.